-Metro dog owner says his dog was cut on a rusty, jagged pipe while playing in an elementary school field
+Owner: Dog cut on jagged rusty pipe while playing in elementary school field

 OMAHA, Neb.
 (WOWT) -A dog owner is now warning others after he says his dog got caught on an exposed pipe at an elementary school field.

-The pipe went through the dog's foot and now, the dog may have to have part of it's foot amputated.
+The pipe went through the dog’s foot and now, the dog may have to have part of its foot amputated.

-Brandon Diederich takes his dog flash to oak valley elementary school a few times a week to play catch.
+Brandon Diederich takes his dog Flash to Oak Valley Elementary School a few times a week to play catch.

-On Friday evening--the duo was out playing but this trip was anything but normal.
+On Friday evening, the duo was out playing but this trip was anything but normal.

-"In the middle of his jaunt he just let out a scream and rolled over. he was bleeding everywhere," says Brandon Diederich
+“In the middle of his jaunt, he just let out a scream and rolled over. he was bleeding everywhere,” says Brandon Diederich

-Diederich says flash got caught on some exposed broken pipe in the middle of the field, where kids are normally out playing.
+Diederich says Flash got caught on some exposed broken pipe in the middle of the field, where kids are normally out playing.

-he rushed flash to the emergency vet.
+He rushed Flash to the emergency vet.

 "There is just a random, rusty, sharp pipe just buried there where kids and animals are supposed to be playing," says Diederich.